andonisaenz/ML-AI-Projects/README.md

 ### ✅ Results

-The predictive models achieved reliable performance in classifying employees with a high probability of leaving.
+- The predictive models achieved reliable performance in classifying employees with a high probability of leaving (ROC-AUC score of 0.82).

-Logistic Regression served as a strong baseline, while Decision Trees provided interpretability.
+- Logistic Regression served as a strong baseline, while Decision Trees provided interpretability.

-The project demonstrates how data-driven approaches can support HR strategies to reduce attrition.
+- The project demonstrates how data-driven approaches can support HR strategies to reduce employee turnover.